it5prasoon/OrganiseHackathonsDjango/README.md

 3. There is a post comment section in each Event information page where users accross globe can do their conversations.
 4. Users can register, signin, change profile pictures, can change account information like passwords email, username etc.
 5. Only registered users can comment on any event.

+# TODO
+1. To create register button and email sending after that.
+2. To create notifications app in which users can see the notifications. { Extra Not Necessary }